 Risks Associated With Fluoride Use?

-Fluoride is very effective and safe only when it is used according to the dentist’s prescription.
+Fluoride is very effective and safe only when it is used according to the prescription of emergency dentist.
 However, it can also be toxic at high doses.
 The toxic dosage level of Fluorine depends on the patients’ individual’s weight.
 Hence, Fluoride intake must be carefully supervised by a fluoride dentist near me.
 More so, fluoride toothpaste facts must be carefully checked and read before toothpaste use.
 Fluoride products must also be kept away from the reach of children, especially those under six years old.

 At toxic level, Fluoride can lead to fluorosis, a defect that is predominant in children under the age of six and occurs when the teeth are forming.
 Fluorosis can lead to barely noticeable white streaks or specks on the teeth or an unpleasant brown discoloration of the teeth.